 Future Value Interest Factor (FVIF)

 FVIF calculator is an online aid for quickly calculating the future value of return on the amount invested today.
-Future value interest factor helps in providing the future value of earnings, by multiplying the future value interest factor, to be collected at a later date for the amount invested now.
+The future value interest factor helps in providing the future value of earnings by multiplying the future value interest factor to be collected at a later date for the amount invested now.
 It considers the effect of compounding.
-FVIF is always more than one in any case as the value of money keeps growing with time.
+FVIF is always more than one in any case, as the value of money keeps growing with time.

 It helps determines the effective future value of cash flows based on the compounding concept of interest calculation.
 It is useful in the decision-making process or capital budgeting decisions.

 In order to achieve future value interest factor, consider the following formula:

 Future Value Interest Factor (FVIF) = (1 + r)n